5 Foundations of Statistical Inference

-In data science, we often deal with data that is affected by chance in some way: the data comes from a random sample, the data is affected by measurement error, or the data measures some outcome that is random in nature.
-Being able to quantify the uncertainty introduced by randomness is one of the most important jobs of a data analyst.
-Statistical inference offers a framework, as well as several practical tools, for doing this.
-The first step is to learn how to mathematically describe random variables.
+Most data we work with is affected by chance, whether it comes from a random sample, is subject to measurement error, or reflects outcomes that are inherently random.
+Being able to quantify the uncertainty introduced by this randomness is one of the most important responsibilities of a data analyst.
+Statistical inference provides a framework, along with practical tools, to accomplish this.
+The first step is learning how to mathematically describe random variables.
+In this chapter, we introduce random variables and their key properties, beginning with simple examples from games of chance.

 5.1 Random variables